llamojha/dnd-npc-generator/README.md

 # DnD NPC Generator

-This is a simple web application that generates randomized NPC (Non-Player Character) names and descriptions for Dungeons and Dragons (DnD) games.
+This is a simple web application that generates randomized NPC (Non-Player Character) names, images and descriptions for Dungeons and Dragons (DnD) games.

 ## Getting Started